hashir5/CodSoft-TDataScience-Task-1/README.md

-# CodSoft Virtual Internship Task-1
+# CodSoft Virtual Internship Data Science Task-1
-CodSoft Data Science Virtual Internship Task-1
+The first task is the Titanic Survival prediction model using Machine Learning to predict whether a passenger on the Titanic survived or not.